 All your questions regarding the topic of electric mobility

-The NFC 18 550 standard defines the requirements related to operations on EV/HV.
+In France, standard NFC 18 550 defines the requirements for operations on EVs/HVs.

 No, to qualify its staff, the employer is required to provide all the necessary means to carry out activities safely (PPE, tools, training, ...).